kshoeb725/Mouse_controller_by_Eyes/README.md

-# Eye-Controlled Mouse with Python 🖱️👁️
+# Mouse-Controlled  with Eye using Python 🖱️👁️

 This project uses your **webcam** and the **MediaPipe FaceMesh** model to **control your mouse cursor using eye movements** and **click by blinking**.
 It's built with Python, OpenCV, and PyAutoGUI.